lyoungblood/realtime-web-analytics-workshop/module-2/README.md

 </details>

 Note: The template **2-kinesis-analytics-module-completed.yaml** contains the changes that were manually completed in this module.
+If you update the stack with this template, the Kinesis Data Application will not be started.
+After updating the template go to Kinesis and start the WebMetricsApplication manually.
+The custom resource helper also has a function to start the application manually but it has not been included in this workshop.

 ### Start next module